 #4 Kids don’t need to see a dentist until they are older.

 Unfortunately, many parents don’t take their child to the dentist until there is a problem.
 The American Academy of Pediatric Dentistry (AAPD) suggests that parents bring their children for a first dental visit as soon as the first tooth emerges or by age one at the latest.
 Establishing a “Dental Home” early will ensure that your child has a good experience on their first visit and develops a trusting relationship with the dentist.
 Do you have questions about your baby’s teeth?
-Don’t hesitate to ask!
+Don’t hesitate to ask our pediatric dentist in Katy, TX!
 We would love to talk to you about any questions or concerns you might have!